hrubanj/webpage/_posts/2023-08-20-journeymans-tips-on-optimizing-sql-queries.markdown

 ;
 ```

-Later, someone decides that it is enough to return the latest timestamp, so, they remove it from the query.
+Later, someone decides that it is enough to return the latest `timestamp`, so, they remove the `id` from the query.

 ```sql
 select timestamp